particle-iot/docs/src/content/reference/firmware.md

 string.replace(substring1, substring2)
 ```

-Parameters:
+*Parameters:*

-  * string: the string which will be modified - a variable of type String
+- `string`: the string which will be modified - a variable of type String
-  * substring1: searched for - another variable of type String (single or multi-character), char or const char (single character only)
+- `substring1`: searched for - another variable of type String (single or multi-character), char or const char (single character only)
-  * substring2: replaced with - another variable of type String (signle or multi-character), char or const char (single character only)
+- `substring2`: replaced with - another variable of type String (signle or multi-character), char or const char (single character only)

 Returns: None